Stevie-Ray/hangtime-climbing-boards/README.md

 The `/data` directory contains:

 - Raw JSON location data from each source
+- Scraped data from various Aurora Climbing API endpoints

 The `/geojson` directory contains:

 - Individual GeoJSON files for each climbing board type
 - A combined GeoJSON file with all locations

+The `/api` directory contains:

+- API client implementations for each climbing board service
+- Authentication and data fetching logic

+The `/interfaces` directory contains:

+- TypeScript type definitions and interfaces
+- Data model specifications for the application

 ## Automation